rdkcentral/firebolt-certification-suite/cypress/fixtures/README.md

    ```

   Note:
-    - The fields listed below are optional; if any of them are missing, the default values listed below will be added during runtime.
+    - The fields listed below are optional; if any of them are missing, default values listed below will be added during runtime.
       - context  - {}
       - params - {}
       - validationJsonPath - "result"